 Video progression is a way of requiring engagement from learners by restricting video controls.
 Basically, the instructor can prevent learners from skipping through the video and disable the ability to move to the next section of the course without first viewing the video

 Some video hosting providers will overlay their own branding on your videos or attempt to direct viewers away from the video with sponsored ads, video suggestions, and other material unrelated to your course.

-Video hosting provider range from free to expensive and in most cases you get what you pay for.
+Video hosting providers range from free to expensive and in most cases you get what you pay for.
 Normally free or very cheap providers sacrifice something else important (such as speed) to keep costs down.

 Storage is how much digital space your videos will consume on your provider’s servers.
 Storage is usually measured in GB or TB.
 Estimate your needs based on what type of content you are planning to deliver on the ALH.
 For example, someone conducting weekly webinars of 1-hour and providing recorded videos may need 1GB per week whereas someone who has a single course with 3GB of video will need a smaller plan because their storage requirements won’t increase.